-For those considering Part II and Part III in Geological Sciences
+For those considering Part II and Part III in Earth Sciences

-For people intending to read the third and fourth year courses, taking both Geological Sciences A and Geological Sciences B is highly recommended.
-It is possible to proceed to Part II Geological Sciences from only one of the IB courses, but choices in Part II will be limited, and this route needs careful thought.
+For people intending to read the third and fourth year courses, taking both Earth Sciences A and Earth Sciences B is highly recommended.
+It is possible to proceed to Part II Earth Sciences from only one of the IB courses, but choices in Part II will be limited, and this route needs careful thought.

 Note for Physicists

-For those intending to take both Geological Sciences A and B there is a wide range of complementary subjects from which you can choose your third subject:
+For those intending to take both Earth Sciences A and B there is a wide range of complementary subjects from which you can choose your third subject: